Supersonic-Sites/FinelyTunedTechnologies/content/about.md

         title_size: small
         cta_link: none
         cta: none
-        desc: As professionals, we pick and choose only the best products, built to the highest standards, easy to navigate, and reliable.
+        desc: "As professionals, we pick and choose only the best products, built to the highest standards, easy to navigate, and reliable.
 Wondering how it works?
 We'll be happy to explain.
+Don't hesitate to ask. "
         subtitle: Highest Standards
         title: none
         shadow_select: true